wanderview/wanderview.github.com/source/_posts/2014-11-27-implementing-the-serviceworker-cache-api-in-gecko.markdown

 {% img /images/cache-put-sequence.png %}

-This trace looks similar to the last with the main difference occuring in the Action on the right.
+This trace looks similar to the last one, with the main difference occuring in the Action on the right.
 While this is true, its important to note that the IPC serialization in this case includes a data stream for the Response body.
-This stream serialization occurs in different ways depending on the source, but the main thing to understand is that the body data may not all be available when the `put()` occurrs.
-We may just have the first few bytes and will have to wait for further data to come in.
+So we might be creating a CrossProcessPipe actor to copy data across in chunks.

 With that in mind the Action needs to do the following: